seannxh/ASSET-MANAGER/README.md

 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, which provides schema-based solutions to model your data.
 - **EJS (Embedded JavaScript Templating)**: A templating engine that lets you generate HTML with embedded JavaScript.
 - **JavaScript**: The main programming language used for both client-side and server-side code.
+- **CSS (Cascading Style Sheets)**: A style sheet language used to control the visual presentation of web pages.
+CSS allows developers to define the look and feel of their web application, including layout, colors, fonts, and responsiveness.
+By separating content (HTML) from design, CSS ensures a clean and maintainable codebase.
+In this project, CSS is used to enhance the user interface, improve accessibility, and provide a responsive, visually appealing experience across different devices.

 ### Additional Libraries and Tools